disposable-email-domains/disposable-email-domains/README.md

 [![Licensed under CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-This repo contains a [list of disposable and temporary email address domains](disposable_email_blocklist.conf) often used to register dummy users in order to spam/abuse some services.
+This repo contains a [list of disposable and temporary email address domains](disposable_email_blocklist.conf) often used to register dummy users in order to spam or abuse some services.

-Originally collected to filter new user registration at https://usegalaxy.org and later merged with other lists found online.
-I cannot guarantee all of these can still be considered disposable but they probably were at one point in time.
+We cannot guarantee all of these can still be considered disposable but we do basic checking so chances are they were disposable at one point in time.

 Allowlist
 =========